Hokowhitu Lagoon

 Hokowhitu Lagoon, also sometimes called Centennial Lagoon, is a natural oxbow lake in the city of Palmerston North, New Zealand.
-Hokowhitu was created from a meander of the Manawatu River.
+Hokowhitu was created from a meander of the Manawatū River.
 Many features surround the lagoon including a walkway, Caccia Birch House, and a former campus of a Massey University — the facilities of which are now used by the New Zealand Defence Force, Te Wānanga o Aotearoa and the Abbey Theatre Company.
 The lagoon also gives its name to the surrounding suburb, Hokowhitu.

 An artesian bore, which was completed in 2009, is drilled 94 m into an underground aquifer which supplies the lagoon with 250,000 litres of water daily.

 Features

 Hokowhitu Lagoon is home to many water-life and birds.
 Perch is the most common fish in the lagoon, with 44 fish per 100m2.

 A 1.1 km walk follows the shore of the lagoon and is popular with local leisure seekers.
 The walk includes a truss bridge which crosses the lagoon at roughly its halfway mark.

 The Caccia Birch House, a Category I Historic location, sits on the northern side of the lagoon.
 The house was built in 1892 and was donated to the government in 1941.